What are DC servo motors?

 Construction and Maintenance

-- DC Servo Motor: Generally has a simpler construction with brushes and a commutator, which can wear out over time, leading to higher maintenance requirements.
-The construction allows for straightforward repairs and replacements.
+- DC servo motors: Generally have a simpler construction with brushes and a commutator that can wear over time, resulting in higher maintenance requirements.
+The design allows for straightforward repairs and replacements.

-- AC Servo Motor: Typically has a more complex construction with no brushes, resulting in less wear and tear and lower maintenance needs.
-The absence of brushes makes AC servo motors more reliable and durable, ideal for long-term use in demanding environments.
+- AC servo motors: Typically have a more complex construction with no brushes, resulting in less wear and lower maintenance requirements.
+The lack of brushes makes AC servo motors more reliable and durable, ideal for long-term use in demanding environments.

 Feature | DC Servo Motor | AC Servo Motor |